Chronic Plaque Psoriasis Causes, Symptoms and Treatment

 Practical support and advice about the use and application of topical treatments should be provided.
 A potent corticosteroid applied once daily, plus vitamin D or a vitamin D analogue applied once daily (applied separately, one in the morning and the other in the evening) for up to four weeks, should be offered as initial treatment for adults with trunk or limb psoriasis.

 Regular emollients reduce scale and itch.
 Use liberally and frequently (apply 3-4 times a day in the direction of hair growth) to soften and reduce scaling and irritation.
 Use a combination of bath oil, soap substitute and emollient.
 Do not underestimate quantities for prescriptions: adults with generalised disease will need 500 g emollient/week.
-Ideally, patients should have a daily soak in the bath (with bath oil), then pat their skin dry, and then apply a thick layer of emollient.
+Ideally, patients with plaque psoriasis should have a daily soak in the bath (with bath oil), then pat their skin dry, and then apply a thick layer of emollient.

 - Short-term/intermittent use of a potent topical steroid (eg, beclometasone 0.1%) or a combination product with calcipotriol (eg, Dovobet®).